Comparative religion: Iranian religions

 Several important religions and religious movements originated in Greater Iran, that is, among speakers of various Iranian languages.
 They include Zoroastrianism, Mithraism, Ætsæg Din, Yazdanism, Ahl-e Haqq, Zurvanism, Manichaeism, and Mazdakism.

-Perhaps one of the most important religions to have come out of Iran was Zoroastrianism.
-While not, properly speaking, a world religion, it became widespread in the Iranian world, especially through the Achaemenid and Sasanian Empires.
-It went into decline alongside many Iranian religions with the rise of Islam and the Caliphates.
-The religion still survives today in small numbers, with a particularly notable example being the Parsis in India.
+Perhaps one of the most important religions that originated in Iran was Zoroastrianism.
+While not, properly speaking, a world religion, it became widespread in the Iranian cultural sphere, especially through the Achaemenid and Sasanian Empires.
+It went into decline alongside many Iranian religions with the rise of Islam and the establishment of Caliphates.
+The religion still survives today in small numbers, with a particularly notable example being the Parsis in India and Pakistan.

 Scholars have often noted the similarities between Zoroastrianism and the Abrahamic religions, especially Christianity.
 They've particularly noted this due to the historic relationship between the Jews and the Zoroastrian Persian Empires, as well as the relationship between Greek philosophy, Persia, and Christianity.
-They've debated whether Zoroastrianism played an influencing role on these religions or not.
-Particular areas of concern are a shared sense of duality between the forces of good and evil, or light and darkness.
+They've debated whether Zoroastrianism played an influential role in shaping these religions.

+Key areas of concern include a shared sense of duality between the forces of good and evil, or light and darkness.
 In addition to this, there is a shared belief in the resurrection of the dead as well as an emphasis on free will and the moral responsibility of mankind.
 These are seen by some as having influenced the three major Abrahamic faiths as well as Gnosticism and the Baháʼí Faith.

-Manichaeism is another Iranian faith that shares many similarities to Zoroastrianism.
-In fact, Manichaeism shares a belief in the prophethood of Zoroaster while also maintaining the prophethood of Gautama Buddha and Jesus Christ.
+Manichaeism is another Iranian faith that shares many similarities with Zoroastrianism.
+Notably, Manichaeism shares a belief in the prophethood of Zoroaster while also acknowledging the prophethood of Gautama Buddha and Jesus Christ.
 It shares a dualist cosmology that pits good and light against evil and darkness, with an adversary to oppose the benevolent God.
-Manichaeism and Mandaeism also share a common belief in many of the figures and stories of the Abrahamic faiths, which has raised questions of influences and origins.
+Furthermore, Manichaeism and Mandaeism also share a common belief in many of the figures and stories of the Abrahamic faiths, which has raised questions of influences and origins.

 Indian religions

-In comparative religion, Indian religions are all the religions that originated in South Asia.
-It is thought that "the kinship of the religions of India stems from the fact that Jains, Buddhists and Sikhs look back to Hinduism as their common mother."
+In comparative religion, Indian religions refer to all the faiths that originated in South Asia.
+It is believed that "the kinship of the religions of India stems from the fact that Jains, Buddhists, and Sikhs look back to Hinduism as their common mother."

-Al-Biruni deeply studied the Vedic religions and through his works essential details about pre-11th century India's religions and cultures were found.
+Al-Biruni deeply studied the Vedic religions, and through his works essential details about pre-11th century Indian religions and cultures emerged.
 Adi Shankaracharya was an early 8th century philosopher and theologian who consolidated the doctrine of Advaita Vedanta.
 Gautama Buddha is mentioned as an Avatar of Vishnu in the Puranic texts of Hinduism.
 Most Hindus believe the Buddha accepted and incorporated many tenets of Hinduism in his doctrine.
 Prominent modern Hindu reformers such as Mahatma Gandhi and Vivekananda acknowledge Buddhist influence.
 Like Hindus, Gandhi himself did not believe Buddha established a non-Hindu tradition.
 He writes, "I do not regard Jainism or Buddhism as separate from Hinduism."